Sheryl Crow discography

-The discography of Sheryl Crow, an American singer-songwriter, consists of 11 studio albums, four live albums, one live EP, six compilation albums, one box set, 45 singles, six promotional singles, 13 video albums, 57 music videos, 21 B-sides and 19 soundtrack contributions.
+The discography of Sheryl Crow, an American singer-songwriter, consists of 12 studio albums, four live albums, two EPs, seven compilation albums, one box set, 56 singles, six promotional singles, 13 video albums, 61 music videos, 21 B-sides and 19 soundtrack contributions.
 She has sold over 50 million albums worldwide.
-According to RIAA, she has sold 16 million certified albums in the United States.
+According to the Recording Industry Association of America (RIAA), she has sold 16 million certified albums in the United States.
 Billboard named her the 5th Greatest Alternative Artist of all time.

 After signing a contract with A&M Records and not wanting to release her own first attempt at a debut record thinking it was unmemorable, Crow finally released Tuesday Night Music Club in 1993.
 It remains her most successful effort to date and one of the best-selling albums of the 1990s, having sold more than ten million copies internationally by the end of the decade.
 Such hits as "All I Wanna Do", "Strong Enough", and "Can't Cry Anymore" garnered Crow's popularity on radio, while Tuesday Night Music Club became a Billboard 200 mainstay, rising from the debut spot at number 173 to its peak in the top five and spending exactly 100 weeks on the chart.
 The album also saw success in countries such as Australia and Canada and throughout Europe.
 In 1995, Crow won three Grammy Awards (out of five nominations), including for Best New Artist.